UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/the-scattering.md

   Clara Bofelli is from Patagonia, the mountainous glacier region in southern Argentina.
 She moved to Buenos Aires in her early 20s, living somewhat of a Bohemian lifestyle, working at a migration organization that helped migrants from Venezuela.

   She didn’t stay and moved to Colombia early last year because of a myriad of reasons—but primarily because of her frustration with the new Argentina government.

+  {% inlinePhoto "scattering", 3, lang %}

   "It’s becoming less desirable under Milei’s policies,” she said.